 About Metformin 500 MG Tablet

-Metformin is the prescription drug that treats high blood sugar levels due to diabetes mellitus or diabetes type-2.
+It is a prescription drug that treats high blood sugar levels due to diabetes mellitus or diabetes type-2.
 Metformin 500 MG tab is ideal for people with type-2 diabetes.
 It is not suitable for patients who are insulin-dependent or have diabetes type-1.
-The reason is that pancreas do not produce insulin in such patients.
+The reason is that pancreas does not produce insulin in such patients.
 The insulin injections control their blood glucose levels.
 However, sometimes doctors prescribe Metformin together with insulin and other medications.

 Metformin 500 MG Tablet